 The increased fee structure has lowered dividend yields further, especially for investors with smaller balances.

 Also, no dividends are currently being paid out due to the Covid-19 economic conditions that have caused some property sector issues.

 Gearing / Mortgages

-One of the greatest risks to lenders is we are relying on Property Partner to make the mortgage payments.
-If they don’t pay the bank, the bank forecloses on the property and investors could lose everything.
+One of the greatest risks to investors is reliance on Property Partner to make the mortgage payments.
+If they don’t pay, the bank could foreclose on the property and investors could lose everything.

 The Fine Print

 One very important terms that you should be aware of (taken directly from Property Partners website):

 “It is possible that a cost is incurred that is larger than Gross Rent, and may be unexpected and also uninsured.
 In such a scenario Property Partner reserves the right to take out a loan which is secured against the property, to fund the expenditure.
 That loan is repaid from Gross Rent, and this impacts the investors’ returns accordingly.
 If this situation were to occur, the matter would be communicated clearly to existing and prospective investors alike in a clear, fair and transparent manner.”